julian0112/Insurance-ML-Regression-Models/README.md

 </div>

 <h2>Ridge Model</h2>
-For the model first we separated the data using the Train/Test Split from SKLearn, and the apply the Winsorize and Yeo-Johnson Transformation to the y_train to normalize the data, after that we create the next Pipeline:<br><br>
+For the model first we separated the data using the Train/Test Split from Scikit-Learn, and the apply the Winsorize and Yeo-Johnson Transformation to the y_train to normalize the data, after that we create the next Pipeline:<br><br>
 <ul>
   <li><b>Polynomial Feature:</b> with a degree of two.</li>
   <li><b>Standard Scaler:</b> transform the features to a mean of 0 and a standard deviation of one.</li>
   <li><b>Ridge Regression:</b> with an alpha of three.</li>
 </ul>
 We selected this hyperparameters using a GridSearchCV, thus ensuring the best results.
-For the creation of the Model we used TransformedTargetRegressor, this allowed us to not only use the Ridge Pipeline, but also automatically inverse transformer, avoiding manual errors when reversing Yeo-Johnson, it also calculate R² and RMSE on the original scale without additional steps.
+For the creation of the Model, we used TransformedTargetRegressor, this allowed us to not only use the Ridge Pipeline, but also automatically inverse transformer, avoiding manual errors when reversing Yeo-Johnson, it also calculate R² and RMSE on the original scale without additional steps.
 The result of the model was:<br><br>
 <ul>
   <li type="disc">R² Ridge Regression: 0.863</li>